Binnal

-Binnal is a village in the Yelburga taluk of Koppal district in the Indian state of Karnataka.
+Binnal is a village in the Kukanoor taluk of Koppal district in the Indian state of Karnataka.

-Binnal is 17 km from Kuknoor and 22 km from Gadag.
+Binnal is 15 km from Kuknoor and 30 km from Gadag.
 Binnal can be reached by Gadag-Kuknoor route via Harlapur-Yarehanchinal.

 Demographics

-As of 2001 India census, Binnal had a population of 2,214 with 1,139 males and 1,1075 females and 392 Households.
+As of 2021 India census, Binnal had a population of 5000 with 2800 males and 2200 females and 500 Households.